Extended symmetry analysis of remarkable (1+2)-dimensional Fokker-Planck equation: Complete point symmetry pseudogroup

-We start computing the complete point symmetry group~$G$ of the equation~\eqref{eq:RemarkableFP} with presenting the exhaustive description of the equivalence groupoid of the class $\bar{\mathcal F}$.
+We start computing the complete point symmetry pseudogroup~$G$ of the equation~\eqref{eq:RemarkableFP} by presenting the exhaustive description of the equivalence groupoid of the class $\bar{\mathcal F}$.
 Then we use special properties of this groupoid for deriving an explicit representation for elements of~$G$.
-See~\cite{bihl2012a,popo2006b,vane2020a} for definitions and theoretical results on various structures constituted by point transformations within classes of differential equations.
+See~\cite{bihl2012a,bihl2017a,opan2017a,popo2006b,popo2010a,vane2020a} and references therein for definitions and theoretical results on various structures constituted by point transformations within classes of differential equations.

 \begin{theorem} The class~$\bar{\mathcal F}$ is normalized.
-Its (usual) equivalence (pseudo)group~$G^\sim_{\bar{\mathcal F}}$ consist of the point transformations with the components
+Its (usual) equivalence pseudogroup~$G^\sim_{\bar{\mathcal F}}$ consists of the point transformations with the components

-where $T$, $X$, $Y$, $U^1$ and $U^0$ are arbitrary smooth functions of their arguments with~$(T_tY_y-T_yY_t)X_xU^1\neq0$, and $E=\p_t+B\p_y-A^2\p_{xx}-A^1\p_x-A^0$. \end{theorem}
+where $T$, $X$, $Y$, $U^1$ and $U^0$ are arbitrary smooth functions of their arguments with~$(T_tY_y-T_yY_t)X_xU^1\neq0$, and $E:=\p_t+B\p_y-A^2\p_{xx}-A^1\p_x-A^0$. \end{theorem}

 The proof of this theorem is beyond the subject of the present paper and will be presented elsewhere.
-The normalization of the class~$\bar{\mathcal F}$ means that its equivalence groupoid coincides with the action groupoid of the group~$G^\sim_{\bar{\mathcal F}}$.